ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 You might have noticed in the snippets above, most places use `SourcedType` rather than `Type`.
-This is used to report helpful errors.
+Sourced types are part of the error reporting machinery.
-A sourced type is just a combination of a type and its _source_:
+A sourced type is a pair of a type and its _source_:

 ```rust
 pub struct SourcedType {